Reading time 7 minutes.

 Affiliation with Certain Organizations

-• Have you ever been associated with or a member of any organization, association, fund foundation, party, club, or similar group?
+• Have you ever been a member of any organization, association, party, club, or group?

-• Have you ever been associated with or a member of the Communist Party, the Nazi Party, or a terrorist organization?
+• Have you ever been associated with the Communist Party, Nazi Party, or a terrorist organization?

 • Have you ever been arrested?

-• Have you ever committed a crime without being charged?
+• Have you ever committed a crime for which you were not arrested?

-• What do you and your spouse typically argue about?
+• What do you and your spouse usually argue about?

-• Where do you keep spare toilet paper?
+• Where do you keep certain household items?

 Tips for Your Immigration Interview